Dr. George Rix

-BSc (Chiro), DC, PhD, FRCC, FHEA, FEAC - Senior Clinical Tutor and Senior Lecturer (Clinical Sciences)
+BSc (Chiro), DC, PhD, FRCC, FHEA, FEAC - Senior Lecturer (Clinical Sciences)

-George Rix is a Senior Lecturer in clinical sciences responsible for the development, delivery and assessment of clinical neurology in the undergraduate chiropractic curriculum.
+Dr. George Rix is a Senior Lecturer in Clinical Sciences responsible for the development, delivery and assessment of clinical neurology in the undergraduate chiropractic curriculum.

-George Rix is a Senior Lecturer in clinical sciences responsible for the development, delivery and assessment of clinical neurology in the undergraduate chiropractic curriculum.
-In addition he is a Senior Clinical Tutor involved clinical supervision and teaching in the AECC University College Chiropractic Clinic.
-He is also currently the Course Leader of a new post-graduate advanced professional practice MSc in Musculoskeletal Neuroscience.
+Dr. George Rix is a Senior Lecturer in clinical sciences responsible for the development, delivery and assessment of clinical neurology in the undergraduate chiropractic curriculum.

 - BSc (Chiropractic)